parmarriya195-dotcom/amazon-sales-analysis/README.md

-# 📊 Amazon Sales Data Analysis
+# 🛒 Amazon Sales Analysis

-Welcome to the **Amazon Sales Data Analysis Project**! 🚀
+## 📌 Project Overview

-This project explores Amazon sales data to discover valuable insights about **product performance, revenue trends, and customer ratings** using Python data analysis tools.
+This project analyzes Amazon sales data to extract meaningful insights using Python.

-The goal of this project is to demonstrate **data cleaning, exploratory data analysis (EDA), and data visualization** skills that are important for a **Data Analyst role**.
+It focuses on understanding **sales trends, product performance, and customer distribution** through data analysis and visualization.

 ---

-# 📁 Dataset

-The dataset used in this project contains information about Amazon products including:

-• Product Name
-• Category
-• Price
-• Rating
-• Number of Reviews
-• Revenue / Sales Data

-This dataset is used to analyze **sales patterns and product performance**.
+## 🎯 Objectives

+* Perform data cleaning and preprocessing
+* Analyze sales and profit trends
+* Identify top-performing categories and regions
+* Visualize patterns using charts

 ---

+## 📁 Dataset Information

+The dataset includes:

+* Order Date
+* Sales
+* Profit
+* Quantity
+* Category
+* Region

+⚠️ Note:
+You must provide the correct CSV file path in the code, otherwise it will show an error.

+Example:
+df = pd.read_csv("your_file_path.csv")

+---

-# 🛠️ Technologies Used
+## 🛠️ Technologies Used

-This project uses the following Python libraries:

 * Python
 * Pandas